AdobeDocs/advertising.en/help/dsp/reports/report-about.md

       *  [!UICONTROL Ad ID] or [!UICONTROL Ad Name] shows which DSP ads have resulted in conversions.

       * [!UICONTROL Ad ID & Paid Keyword (SSC)] or [!UICONTROL Ad Name & Paid Keyword (SSC)] shows which Search, Social, & Commerce keywords have resulted in conversions.

       Columns in the report include "[!UICONTROL Event #1]" through "[!UICONTROL Event #10],""[!UICONTROL Path Length]," "% \<Conversion Metric Name 1\>," "% \<Conversion Metric Name 2\>," and so on.

       Up to the 10 most recent interaction points are included.
 The path rows are ordered by the number of conversions.

-    * **[!UICONTROL Path Length Beta]:** (Beta feature) Use this report to see the number of conversions by path length (interaction points), such as how many conversions occurred after users had only one ad interaction, two ad interactions, and so on.
+    * **[!UICONTROL Path Length Beta]:** (Beta feature) Use this report to manage ad frequency based on the number of user interaction points required for conversions.
+The report shows the number of conversions by path length (interaction points), such as how many conversions occurred after users had only one ad interaction, two ad interactions, and so on.
 The report can include data for multiple conversion metrics and uses a specified lookback period between the first interaction and a conversion.
 Columns in the report include "[!UICONTROL Path Length]," "[!UICONTROL Number of] \<Conversion Metric Name 1\>," "% \<Conversion Metric Name 1\>," \<Conversion Metric Name 2\>," "% \<Conversion Metric Name 2\>," and so on.

       Data is shown for each path length of up to 10; data for path lengths greater than 10 are grouped together.

-    * **[!UICONTROL Time to Conversion Beta]:** (Beta feature) Use this report to see the number of conversions by the length of time in days from the last interaction (ad exposure or click) to conversion.
+    * **[!UICONTROL Time to Conversion Beta]:** (Beta feature) Use this report to determine the optimal attribution lookback window and identify new opportunities for retargeting.
+The report shows the number of conversions by the length of time in days from the last interaction (ad exposure or click) to conversion.
 The report can include data for multiple conversion metrics and uses a specified lookback period between the first interaction and a conversion.
 Columns in the report include "[!UICONTROL Time Taken (in days)]," "[!UICONTROL Number of] \<Conversion Metric Name 1\>," "% \<Conversion Metric Name 1\>," \<Conversion Metric Name 2\>," "% \<Conversion Metric Name 2\>," and so on.
 Conversions that take longer than the lookback period are grouped together in one row (for example, if the report uses a 30-day lookback period, then all conversions that take longer than 30 days to occur are grouped together in a row with a "[!UICONTROL Time Taken (in days)]" value of "30+").

 ## Cross-Account Reporting {#cross-account-reporting}